Travel Guide to Jura & Savoie Wine Regions

 – Did somebody mention Cheese?
 Yes, it is something you must not miss here!

-The Jura region is situated between Switzerland and Burgundy, on the French side of the eponymous mountain massif.
-The Savoie countryside stretches from Lake Geneva and Lac d’Annecy to the glaciated peaks of Mont Blanc.
+Jura wine region is situated between Switzerland and Burgundy, on the French side of the eponymous mountain massif.
+The Savoie countryside stretches from Lake Geneva and Lac d'Annecy to the glaciated peaks of Mont Blanc.

 Due to their small size (altogether: 4 000 ha), the two wine regions stand out above all for their variety and the independent characteristics of the produced wines.
 The wines from Jura and Savoie wine regions are among wine freaks’ special highlights.